 As for dishes, Cinghiale (wild boar) is a popular delicacy in Tuscany and is recommended by locals and tourists alike.
 If you’re not super keen on meat, try the ribollita (soup) made with black cabbage, cannellini beans, tomatoes and other vegetables, accompanied by “stale” reboiled bread.
 For salads, a lighter option is the Panzanella which is simply diced tomato, onion, basil and slightly stale bread cubes (similar to croutons) with a drizzle of olive oil and vinegar.

 Many locals will tell you that if you want authentic Italian cuisine there’s only one place you need to visit.
 Ristorante del Fagioli is definitely a local favourite, which means it can get quite busy at times.
 This family-run business has a traditional atmosphere and a very mouth-watering menu.
 Try the Bistecca di Florentina (rare is best) if you can’t go past a good steak, or the torte with pear and apples to satisfy your sweet tooth.
 Local tip?
 Make a reservation or you won’t stand a chance.

-Photography by @universityofcupcakes
+Photo by @universityofcupcakes on Instagram